4th Year Visiting Medical Student Rotations

 Visiting fourth-year students in good standing from United States LCME- or AOA-accredited schools may apply for a General Internal Medicine Inpatient Sub-Internship experience at Saint Joseph Hospital.
 This highly sought after 4-week rotation is excellent preparation for residency.

 Students will be assigned to a housestaff team and function similarly as a fellow intern during the rotation, assuming primary responsibility for patients and taking admissions under the direct supervision of a senior resident and an attending physician.
 Students will enhance their skills in history taking, physical diagnosis, oral presentations, clinical reasoning, and evidence-based patient management.
-Students will document H and P findings, assessments, plans and orders by written communication in the EPIC-based Electronic Medical Record (EMR), as well as write daily progress notes and discharge summaries on their patients.
-Teaching is provided through attending rounds, afternoon report, and departmental noon conferences, as well as weekly program director rounds.
+Students will document H and P findings, assessments, plans and orders by written communication in the EPIC-based Electronic Medical Record (EMR), as well as write daily progress notes and discharge summaries on their patients, which are reviewed by their senior resident and become part of the patient’s official medical record.
+Daily teaching is provided through attending rounds, afternoon report case conferences, EKG conferences, and departmental noon conferences, as well as weekly program director rounds..

 Work hours will comply with ACGME recommendations for interns, including one full day off per week.
 Students may take two additional days off for the purpose of interviewing during interview season rotations; all such planned absences should be communicated with and approved in advance with the course coordinator.

 Sub-internships are only offered at specific four-week intervals that correspond with the University of Colorado academic schedule.
-We will accept online applications starting January 1 and notify you of your status (accepted, declined, wait-list) by June 1.
+We will accept online applications starting January 1 and notify you of your status (accepted, declined, wait-list) prior to June 1.

 Comments from students completing the rotation